Jmerc03/nano-lidar-hand-recognition/README.md

 Currently the system writes to USB1, but that port may or may not be avaliable.
 To change this go to line 326 in [hope.py](./segment/hope.py) and change the port.

-To pass variables inbetween threads uncomment all q lines and add variables to the que on one side and get them on the other side.
+To pass variables inbetween threads use a que.
+There are multple lines commented out for ques.
+You will need to pass the que into the thread as well.

 For development I am using the RPLidar A1M8 and a intel RealSence Camera.